openziti/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 Identities are not truly enabled until they are enrolled.
 Enrollment is a complex process.
 NetFoundy has created a tool specifically for this task to ensure safe and secure enrollment of identities.

-1. Download the ziti-tunnel for your operating system.
+1. Download the ziti-enroller for your operating system.

 [!include[](~/ziti/downloads/enroller.md)]